kohth/cilds/README.md

     + TRAININD (only if splitting training and testing) -- trial indices of training data
     + TESTIND  (only if splitting training and testing) -- trial indices of testing data

-Note that to use 'ldsInit' for initializing CILDS, OASIS needs to be installed.
+Note that to use 'ldsInit' for initializing CILDS, OASIS must be downloaded.

 In the given demo, a few tests are given for running CILDS.
 For instance, running test 5 checks that without the true parameters, the posteriors approach the ground truth latent variables with enough EM iterations (given a reasonable SNR)